Puppy-Proofing Your Home: Safety Tips

 Bathroom

 The bathroom can be a danger zone for your puppy, so taking the necessary precautions is essential.
 Keep all medications, both prescription and over-the-counter, securely stored in a medicine cabinet or high shelf that your furry friend cannot access.
 It's also important to safely store all cleaning products, including those used in the toilet or bathtub.
-Remember to always close the toilet lid to prevent your puppy from drinking or playing in the , as certain cleaning chemicals can be harmful if consumed.
+Remember to always close the toilet lid to prevent your puppy from drinking or playing in the water, as certain cleaning chemicals can be harmful if consumed.
 Lastly, be mindful of any loose cords or electrical appliances, such as hairdryers or straighteners, and ensure they are safely stored or unplugged when not in use.

 Garage

 The garage is often an overlooked area when it comes to -proofing your home, but it can pose several potential hazards.
 Ensure that any hazardous chemicals, such as antifreeze or gasoline, are properly stored in locked cabinets or on high shelves.
 Additionally, be mindful of any loose tools or sharp objects that could cause injury to your puppy.
-It's also a good idea to secure any exposed wires or cables that may be within reach, as chewing on these can lead to electric shock or other injuries.
+It's also a good idea to secure any exposed wires or cables that may be within reach, as on these can lead to electric shock or other injuries.
 Lastly, be cautious of any open garage doors, as they can quickly become an escape route for your curious pup or a potential hazard if they accidentally close on them.

 Eliminating Choking Hazards